unicode-org/message-format-wg/spec/errors.md

 During selection and formatting,
 _expression_ handlers MUST only emit _Message Function Errors_.

-_Resolution Errors_ and _Message Function Errors_ in _expressions_ that are not used
+Implementations do not have to check for or emit _Resolution Errors_ or _Message Function Errors_ in _expressions_ that are not otherwise used by the _message_, such as _placeholders_ in unselected _patterns_ or _declarations_ that are never referenced during _formatting_.
-in _pattern selection_ or _formatting_ MAY be ignored,
-as they do not affect the output of the formatter.

 In all cases, when encountering a runtime error, a message formatter MUST provide some representation of the message.